silverwind/rrdir/README.md

 > The fastest recursive readdir in town

 Recursively crawls a directory to obtain paths and information on directory/symlink one each entry.
 Takes advantage of `uv_fs_scandir` support since Node.js 10.10, which may improve performance by up to 200% over previous efforts.

-Some non-scientific benchmark results comparing against the popular `walkdir` module:
+Some non-scientific benchmark results comparing against the popular `walkdir` module crawling the [Node.js repository](https://github.com/nodejs/node) on a NVMe SSD:

 | Test            | Engine          | OS           | Runtime |
 |-----------------|-----------------|--------------|---------|